JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/laser_mapping.md

 * `HAL.getOdom3().yaw` - to get the approximated orientation position of the robot (with even more noise than getOdom).
 * `HAL.setW()` - to set the angular velocity.
 * `HAL.setV()` - to set the linear velocity.
-* `HAL.getLaserData()` - to get the data of the LIDAR.
+* `HAL.getLaserData().values` - to get the data of the LIDAR.
 Which consists of 360 values.
-* `WebGUI.poseToMap(x, y, yaw)` - converts a gazebo world coordinate system position to a map pixel.
+* `WebGUI.poseToMap(x, y, yaw)` - converts a gazebo world coordinate system position to a map pixel adn returns the map coordinates relative to the world of the robot.
 * `WebGUI.setUserMap(map)` - shows the user built map on the user interface.
 It represents the values of the field that have been assigned to the array passed as a parameter.
 Accepts as input a two-dimensional uint8 numpy array whose values can range from 0 to 255 (grayscale).
 The array must be 970 pixels high and 1500 pixels wide.

 ## Theory